-Class A, Class C and Class R Shares.
+Class A and Class C Shares.
 The Funds pay fees to the Distributor on an ongoing basis as compensation for the services the Distributor renders and the expenses it bears in connection with the sale and distribution of Fund shares ("distribution fees") and/or in connection with personal services rendered to Fund shareholders and the maintenance of shareholder accounts ("servicing fees").
-These payments are made pursuant to Distribution and Servicing Plans ("12b-1 Plans") adopted by each Fund pursuant to Rule 12b-1 under the 1940 Act.
+These payments are made pursuant to Distribution and Servicing Plans ("12b-1 Plans") adopted by each Fund pursuant to Rule 12b-1 under the Investment Company Act of 1940, as amended (the "1940 Act").

 Class A shares pay only servicing fees.
-Class C and Class R shares pay both distribution and servicing fees.
+Class C shares pay both distribution and servicing fees.
 The following lists the maximum annual rates at which the distribution and/or servicing fees may be paid under each 12b-1 Plan (calculated as a percentage of each Fund's average daily net assets attributable to the particular class of shares):

-Class A Servicing Fee Distribution Fee
+Servicing Fee Distribution Fee

-All Funds 0.25% 0.00%
+Class A 0.25% 0.00%

-Class C Servicing Fee Distribution Fee

-PIMCO Real Return Fund 0.25% 0.50%

-All other Funds 0.25% 0.75%
+Class C 0.25% 0.75%

-Class R Servicing Fee Distribution Fee

-All Funds 0.25% 0.25%

 Because distribution fees are paid out of the Fund's assets on an ongoing basis, over time these fees will increase the cost of your investment and may cost you more than other types of sales charges, such as sales charges that are deducted at the time of investment.

-Therefore, although Class C and Class R shares do not pay initial sales charges, the distribution fees payable on Class C and Class R shares may, over time, cost you more than the initial sales charge imposed on Class A shares.
+Therefore, although Class C shares do not pay initial sales charges, the distribution fees payable on Class C shares may, over time, cost you more than the initial sales charge imposed on Class A shares.